matthewbaggett/drupal_magic_forms/README.md

 Magic Form Objects
 ==================

-A slightly less hateful implementation of form handling for Drupal.
+A slightly less hateful implementation of form handling for Drupal 7.

 Because we all know drupal forms blow.